 Slanted Hall features the type designs of Jeff Kellem, providing quality digital fonts for retail and custom use, along with tools for typeface design workflow.
 Extensive language support is provided, across multiple scripts.
 Services include custom typeface design, global language additions, and font engineering consulting.
 In addition to commissioned typeface design, we also focus on supporting minority and endangered scripts and languages.
 We also specialize in music notation fonts.
 Located in the Silicon Valley Bay Area, California, USA.

-As a musician, Jeff is working on new compositions aiming for release in 2019.
+As a musician, Jeff is working on new compositions aiming for release in 2020.
 Other music projects include coaching musicians in performance and songwriting, collaborating on new compositions, exploring new controller creation ideas, and occasionally sitting in on piano with other groups, most recently with swing bands at dances.
 A long-term retrospective book and multimedia project focusing on his music concert photography is in the works with an aim to release in 2022, the 30th anniversary of the beginning of the block of photos and musicians intended for inclusion.

 Contact us: email@example.com